The greatest opportunities for change, growth, development, evolution, and/or personal improvement can occur when we face adversity.

 We can work with a professional to plot a pathway for change.
 Saying goodbye to a former lifestyle or habit isn’t easy, but there can be benefits to yield.

-I often use such approaches as Motivational Interviewing and the Trans Theoretical Model of Change in my practice, to ascertain where someone is in wanting to change.
+Approaches such as Motivational Interviewing and the Trans Theoretical Model of Change help to therapists to ascertain where someone is in wanting to change.

 There is a cycle to such action.
 Knowing if someone is: